U.S. second-home markets are seeing exploding interest.

-Americans’ favorite places to shop for a second home are Florida and Arizona, maybe California and the Carolinas.
+When Americans think of where to shop for a second home, first to mind are Florida and Arizona, maybe California and the Carolinas.

 How much does it cost to own a two-bedroom condo on the shores of Florida or the California coast?
 And where else in the world could you buy that same (or even a better) condo on a comparable (or nicer) beach for less money?

-Here’s a comparative review of what it costs to buy in traditional second-home and retirement locations in the United States versus what it’d cost you to own in a similar second home overseas.
+Let’s take a spin across the world map to look at what it costs to buy in traditional second-home and retirement locations in the States versus what it’d cost you to own in a similar alternative location overseas.

 Of course, no two places in the world offer exactly the same set of attractions.
-But I’d say these are good matches—beachfront for beachfront, city appeals for city appeals, etc.
+But we think we’ve found good matches, starting with…

 Austin, Texas Versus Medellín, Colombia